HyperFinal/Twitch-Retold-Desktop-App-Version-of-Twitch/README.md

 ---

+## ⭐ Show Your Support

+If you find **Twitch Retold** useful, please consider giving this repository a **Star** ⭐ on GitHub and sharing it with friends!
+It helps more people find the project, thanks!

+---

 ## ☕ Support the Project

 Twitch Retold is an independent, **100% free** application designed to give everyone the cleanest and most enjoyable Twitch viewing experience.